Wednesday, November 1, 2017

 We also know from an ancient papyrus that an impressive quayside port facility was constructed at or near that site.

-Using ground-penetrating radar (GPR), archaeologists have found a large square compound of paving stones bordered by columns ... which could mark the site where Antinous drowned.
+Using ground-penetrating radar (GPR), archaeologists found a large square compound of paving stones bordered by columns ... which could mark the site where Antinous drowned.

 Finds include ornate capitals which once adorned colossal columns.